juanchopanza/Tournament/README.md

 ## Exciting extra features:

 * No re-matches allowed.
-* Games with no winner allowed: players with same number of wins are ranked by number of draws.
+* Games with no winner allowed: wins score 2 points, draws 1 point.
+  Players are ranked by number of points.
+Number of wins used as tie-breaker.
 * Multiple tournaments supported.
+Players can register to an arbitrary number of tournaments.

 ## Requirements: